 Team/Association: Gracie Barra

 Samuel Braga Biography

-Samuel Braga was born in Belo Horizonte, state of Minas Gerais in Brazil.
+Samuel Braga was born on July 31, 1986, in Belo Horizonte, state of Minas Gerais in Brazil.

 Braga started training martial arts through Tae Kwon Do when he was 7-years-of-age, following the sport vigorously for years, competing and earning his black belt when he was still a teenager.